denoland/std/http/README.md

 <-----------------------------------------Response
 ```

-Middleware is just a handler that **can** call the next handler to pass on
+Middleware is a handler that **can** call the next handler to pass on control.
-control.

-Middleware will sometimes be used to ensure that some condition is met before
+Middleware will often be used to ensure that some condition is met before
 passing the request on (e.g. authentication, validation), to pre-process
 requests in some way to make handling them simpler and less repetitive
 (deserialization, database preloading) or to format responses in some way (CORS,
 compression).
+The middleware pattern decouples those parts of the logic from the
+rest of the application, allowing to distribute it as reusable modules, even
+from third parties.

 `std/http` has a simple, yet powerful, strongly typed middleware system.